TerminalAddict/ta.com-website/_posts/2019-02-25-Web-Development-and-Validation.md

 * The w3c validator: [Link here](https://validator.w3.org/){: target="_blank"}

 This is a fantastic tool, but interestingly, returns different results to the previous mentioned tool; it must use a different validation tool, or whatever.
-Absolutely use this during development, and before signing of as complete, on any web project. [^2]
+Absolutely use this during development, and before signing off as complete, on any web project. [^2]

 * The Structure Data testing tool: [Link here](https://search.google.com/structured-data/testing-tool/u/0/){: target="_blank"}